bbatsov/metaredux/_posts/2018-10-27-a-safer-rubocop.md

 ```

 In the first example normally `Style/CollectionMethods` would suggest going for `select` instead of
-`find_all`, but there's also the chance that the receiver(`something`) is not really an instance of a
+`find_all`, but there's also the chance that the receiver (`something`) is not really an instance of a
 collection class that implements `Enumerable`.

 In the second example the `Performance/InefficientHashSearch` would normally suggest using `something.key?(key)`,
 which would usually be what you want to do, but in case you have some other classes with `keys` instance methods
 you'll get false positives for them.
-The checks are pretty useful in general (and that's why they exist), but
+These type checks are pretty useful in general (and that's why they exist), but
 they can also wreak havoc from time to time (especially if you don't have a good test suite).

 An even more nuanced example would be: